-Job Ready and Pathway assessments may be administered as pre-tests.
+Job Ready and Pathway credentials may be administered as pre-tests.
 A pre-test is administered to determine a student’s baseline technical knowledge in a career and technical education (CTE) program.
 Programs using a pre-/post-test combination will receive a comparison report after the post-test is completed.
 This powerful tool can be used to show individual student improvement and overall program effectiveness.
-Across the country, NOCTI pre-tests benefit CTE students and teachers in programs at career technical education centers, comprehensive high schools, community colleges, technical colleges, and universities.
+Across the country, NOCTI pre-tests benefit CTE students and teachers in programs at CTE centers, comprehensive high schools, community colleges, technical colleges, and universities.

 Why administer a pre-test?When should a pre-test be administered?Pre-tests provide opportunities for students!How is a pre-test administered?Pre-tests are often used to guide teaching by providing data to: